Estate planning

 While none of us want to give too much thought to our own mortality, having conversations about your plans for the future, including your Will and estate and getting your affairs in order in advance, can make it easier for those you leave behind.

 Creating a Will that reflects your wishes doesn’t have to be hard.
-State Trustees is here to help you produce a clear and valid Will.
-An online Will is the perfect option for those with straightforward circumstances and makes producing a Will fast, easy and affordable.
+State Trustees is here to help you produce a clear and valid will.
+There are three easy will options to choose from depending on your circumstances.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your financial or legal situation, objectives or needs.
 That means it’s not financial product or legal advice and shouldn’t be relied upon as if it is.
 Before making a financial or legal decision, you should work out if the info is appropriate for your situation and get independent, licensed financial services or legal advice.